henryjuho/parus_indel/reviewer_comments.md

 2. Split the CDS indels into those with lengths in multiple of 3 and those that are not

-- [ ] separate out, enough power for anavar?
+- [ ] separate out, enough power for anavar - don't think so
+- [ ] separate for summary stats

 3. P14Col2L7: in addition to linked selection, elevated diversity at sites of high recombination may also be caused by the mutagenic effect of recombination.
 These two can be disentangled by comparing within-species vs. between-species comparisons.